Organising Legal Support

 - or where arrested people may be taken.

-If you do decide to liaise with police before an action, ensure that you speak with the relevant ‘Operations’ commander.
+If you do decide to liaise with police before an action, ensure that you speak with the relevant ‘Operations’ commander or person with the highest authority over the protest.

 It is not necessary to have a lawyer to do the police liaison but having a lawyer present can sometimes be helpful.